dovecot/documentation/docs/developers/design/dict_protocol.md

 ```

 ::: info
-Prior to Dovecot v2.3.17, `user` was included in the initial handshake
+In older dict protocol versions, `user` was included in the initial handshake
 but it's currently not used and the field is empty.
 :::